 Prolonging the process or returning when they are upset is only going to make things worse, as this confuses your child.

-After your child has attended a couple of sessions, they will begin to understand that you will come back for them, and it actually starts to become fun to be at childcare.
+After your child has attended a couple of sessions, they will begin to understand that you will come back for them, and it actually starts to become fun to be at Star.

 Once your child gains a sense of belonging, they will start exploring their surroundings, and begin to engage in social activity and develop a passion for knowledge that sets them up for a lifetime of learning.